rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

   - /rancher/v2.x/en/cluster-provisioning/custom-clusters/
 ---

-When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to create a Kubernetes cluster in on-premise bare-metal servers, on-premise virtual machines, or in any node hosted by an infrastructure provider.
+When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to create a Kubernetes cluster in on-prem bare-metal servers, on-prem virtual machines, or in any node hosted by an infrastructure provider.

 To use this option you'll need access to servers you intend to use in your Kubernetes cluster.
 Provision each server according to the [requirements]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements), which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.